huff109/qmk_firmware/keyboards/alexi/readme.md

 Once layout have been chosen, and switches / extra hardware soldered, please select the layout in VIA.
-Each cluster layout is independent of each other, changing any individual cluster will not effect the other clusters.
+Each cluster layout is independent of each other, changing any individual cluster will not effect the other clusters. or
+Refer to the keyboard.json and base keymap.c in the default keymap forlder should you choose not to use VIA.

 A. BackSpace Cluster
 1. 1U + Push Button Rotary Encoder